andreaskuster/black-parrot-branch-predictor/README.md

 # Black Parrot Branch Predictor [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0) [![Build Status](https://travis-ci.com/andreaskuster/black-parrot-branch-predictor.svg?branch=master)](https://travis-ci.com/andreaskuster/black-parrot-branch-predictor)

 ## Intro
-As part of our VLSI2 class at University of Washington, we seek to improve a part of the [BlackParrot](https://github.com/black-parrot/black-parrot) Open-Source RISC-V processor in terms of PPA (Power, Performance, Area) and/or simplicity.
+As part of our *CSE567: Principles Of Digital Systems Design* class at University of Washington, we seek to improve a part of the [BlackParrot](https://github.com/black-parrot/black-parrot) Open-Source RISC-V processor in terms of PPA (Power, Performance, Area) and/or simplicity.
 We decided to tackle the problem of improving the [branch predictor](https://en.wikipedia.org/wiki/Branch_predictor), since a better predictor can easily improve the overall performance by reducing the number of misspredictions/revertions.

 The current implementation is a fixed-width (=2) saturating counter [one-level bimodal branch predictor](https://en.wikipedia.org/wiki/Branch_predictor#One-level_branch_prediction).
-In order to explore the whole design space, we generalized the existing implementation by imposing an adjustable saturating counter bit-width parameter on the one hand, and we implemented different branch predictors such as always-taken, gselect, gshare, two-level local and tournament.
+In order to explore the whole design space, we generalized the existing implementation by imposing an adjustable saturating counter bit-width parameter on the one hand, and we implemented different branch predictors such as always-taken, gselect, gshare, two-level local and tournament on the other hand.
 The major contribution is not only the RTL implementation of these predictors, but also a comprehensive study and comparison in terms of prediction performance and PPA between the designs.
+Furthermore, we seek to show that modern and good coding practices from high-level languages such as continuous-integration can be applied on hardware design too.

 ## Setup
-To gain the ability of comparison between the different implementations, we first started with the existing [test programs](https://github.com/black-parrot/black-parrot/tree/master/bp_common/test) of black parrot, which reports the number of cycles each of the program takes ([verilator](https://www.veripool.org/wiki/verilator) simulation).
+To gain the ability of comparison between the different implementations, we first started with the existing [test programs](https://github.com/black-parrot/black-parrot/tree/master/bp_common/test) of black parrot, which reports the number of cycles for each test program execution ([verilator](https://www.veripool.org/wiki/verilator) simulation).
 This approach comes with a couple of downsides.

 (1) Firstly, we are reporting cycles instead of accuracy (#correct predictions/#total branches).
-This is problematic in multiple ways, e.g. what if the program does not contain any branches/only very few? what if the branches are only of a certain type?.
+This is problematic in multiple ways, e.g. what if the program does not contain any branches/only very few? what if the branches are only of a certain type?

 (2) Secondly, some of the test programs finish execution in only a few thousand cycles, while only a fraction of these cycles are spent on branch instructions.
 This drastically reduces the statistical relevance of our findings from these tests.

 (3) Last but not least, since malfunctioning branch predictors only decrease the performance, but not the correct code execution we have no notion of testing the correctness of our implementation.
-Recall: "Hardware is about 10x as hard to debug as software.", Part of Taylor's VLSI Axiom #5.
+Recall: *"Hardware is about 10x as hard to debug as software."*, Part of Taylor's VLSI Axiom #5.
 In the case of a branch predictor, with a large internal state, it is even almost impossible to write good tests by hand.

 This reasoning above can be underlined well with one of our early cycle performance analysis.
 Even for larger tests such